zoreu/plugin.video.OneX.Matrix/README.md

 # plugin.video.OneX.Matrix
 Addon OneX - Kodi Matrix+

-Aviso: Os conteúdos do Addon são links de terceiros, não hospedo nenhum conteúdo
+Aviso: Os conteúdos do Addon são links de terceiros, não hospedo nenhum conteúdo.
-Warning: The contents of the addon are third-party links, I do not host any content
+Warning: The contents of the addon are third-party links, I do not host any content.

 Sqlite Editor - https://sqlitebrowser.org/